ploomber/sql/README.md

 ## Set up

-First set up by following this guide: https://ploomber-contributing.readthedocs.io/en/latest/contributing/setup.html
+First set up by following the "Setup" section of `CONTRIBUTING.md`: https://github.com/ploomber/sql/blob/main/CONTRIBUTING.md

-After cloning this repository and activating your environment, follow these steps:
+After cloning this repository and activating your environment, view the course by building the documents.

-1. cd into your cloned repository and install the required packages from the requirements.txt file.
-To install, run `pip install -r requirements.txt` in your command line.
-2. View the course by building the documents.
 To do so, run `jupyter-book build course-material/` in your command line.
 Make sure your working directory is at `/sql`, which is the top level of the cloned repository.

 ## Course structure